Lough Foyle: Transport

 In 1792 the four-mile Strabane Canal was constructed from the tidal waters of Lough Foyle at Leck, to Strabane.
 The canal fell into disuse in 1962.
 In June 2006 the Strabane Lifford Development Commission awarded a £1.3m cross-border waterways restoration contract.
 The project involves the restoration of one and a half miles of canal and two locks to working order.
 Work began on the Lough Foyle side of the canal in the summer of 2006, but by 2010 the partial restoration was deemed unsatisfactory and the local council refused to continue to maintain the canal.
 The Broharris Canal was constructed in the 1820s when a cut – some two miles long on the south shore of Lough Foyle near Ballykelly – was made in the direction of Limavady.
 It served both as a drainage channel and a navigation, with goods being brought from the Londonderry Port, and shellfish and kelp from the sandbanks along the shore.

 In the summertime, a ferry service operates between Greencastle and Magilligan across Lough Foyle.

 Railway travel

-Northern Ireland Railways runs from Londonderry railway station along the scenic shore of Lough Foyle – with views of Inishowen in County Donegal as well as the Atlantic Ocean – via Coleraine to Belfast Central and Great Victoria Street.
+NI Railways runs from Derry ~ Londonderry railway station along the scenic shore of Lough Foyle – with views of Inishowen, County Donegal as well as the Atlantic Ocean – via Coleraine to Belfast Lanyon Place and Belfast Grand Central.
 The strategically important Belfast–Derry railway line is to be upgraded to facilitate more frequent trains and improvements to the permanent way, such as track and signalling to enable faster services.

 From Londonderry railway station the next stop is Bellarena followed by Castlerock then Coleraine en route to Belfast.
 Walkers alighting from trains arriving at Castlerock can walk to Mussenden Temple owned by the National Trust and can see the mouth of Lough Foyle and Greencastle some distance away in County Donegal.